pataprogramming/tones/curriculum/01-piano-chords.md

 ### Download the project

-Meg learned that ClojureBridge already has a template project for Overtone.
-The first thing to do to get started is to *clone* that project using `git` command.
+ClojureBridge has a template project for getting started with Overtone.
+The first thing to do is to *clone* that project using `git` command.

-Meg opened the terminal and typed the command:
+Open the terminal and type the command:

 ```bash
 git clone https://github.com/ClojureBridge/tones.git